teradici/deploy/dev/domain-controller/README.md

 7. Enter a **Domain Name** and ensure it finishes in **.com**.
 8. Enter your **Azure Admin Username**.
 This must be the same account you logged into from step 1.
 9. Enter your **Azure Admin Password**.
 This must be the same password you used to log in from step 2.
 10. Enter the CAS license registration code for the **Registration Code**.
-If you do not have a registration code contact a member of the Cloud BU team.
 11. Use the default addresses that are pre-entered for the **CAM Deployment Blob Source** and **_artifacts Location**.
 12. Read the Terms and Conditions and once you are satisified with the information you have entered click the **I Agree** icon.
 13. Click **Purchase** to begin deployment.